 Difference Between Asset Purchase and Stock Purchase

-In the process of an asset purchase, a buyer often consents to purchase specific assets of a business without any liabilities.
-This is to means that the buyer takes on even the risks and rewards of those particular assets.
+In the process of an asset purchase, a buyer often consents to buy specific assets of a business without any liabilities.
+This means that the buyer takes on the risks and rewards of those particular assets.
 Also, in an asset purchase, the capital assets are taxed as capital gains, whereas the other assets get taxed as ordinary income.

 On the flip side, the buyers assume ownership of the entire entity in a stock purchase, including all its assets and liabilities.
-The stock purchase is even taxed as a capital gain.
-And unlike in a stock purchase, the assets are not adjusted to a fair market value as in an asset purchase.
+The stock purchase is even taxed as a capital gain, and the assets are not adjusted to a fair market value.
 Therefore, business continues as usual even after a stock purchase.

 In a stock purchase, a buyer purchases all the assets and liabilities of a specific company.
-As much as the business continues to operate with its legal owner of the company, the purchaser gets ownership of the business.
+As long as the business continues to operate with its legal owner, the purchaser gets ownership of the business.
 A good example is the purchase of LinkedIn by Microsoft back in 2016.
 Microsoft acquired LinkedIn at $196 per share and successfully fought for it against its competitor Salesforce.com.

 Once the announcement was made, the value of LinkedIn shares rose by 64%.
-What’s more, the deal was all-cash, and that also included LinkedIn’s net cash.
-The reason for this deal was the 433 million LinkedIn Subscribers to help Microsoft boost its data productivity.
+The deal was all cash, and that also included LinkedIn’s net cash.
+The reason for this deal was for the 433 million LinkedIn subscribers to help Microsoft boost its data productivity.

 On the other hand, asset purchase occurs when a company purchases one or more assets of the target business.
-An excellent example of asset purchase was when Disney acquired 21st Century for $71.3 billion.
-The assets acquired by Disney included 20th Century Fox, Indian Channels like Star India, Fox Searchlight Pictures, and National Geographic Partners, among others.
+An excellent example was when Disney acquired 21st Century for $71.3 billion.
+The assets acquired by Disney included 20th Century Fox, Indian channels like Star India, Fox Searchlight Pictures, and National Geographic Partners, among others.
 It was an asset acquisition deal.

 Benefits and Shortcomings